Stubberson/project-collection/GEE-analysis/README.md

 * Spectral indices (IBI and NDVI) were used to analyze the change in the landscape and especially vegetation (figures 1 and 2).

 ## Results
 The spectral indices point to a decline in vegetation and an increase in "built-up" (non-vegetated) area on the Gaza Strip after Israeli bombing.
-In the gif-animation, one can spot smoke plumes in the northern part of the Strip (e.g. 16th of November 2023 and .
+In the gif-animation, one can spot smoke plumes in the northern part of the Strip (e.g. 2nd of September and 16th of November 2023).

 ![gaza](https://github.com/user-attachments/assets/4ecc514a-39da-416d-bb16-21bc0c125740)